sarahbloom/gallery_weekend_project_react/README.md

 - [x ] Create a new **component** called `GalleryItem.js` and
 - [ x] pass it the individual gallery items via `props`.
 - [x] (`POST`) Display all of the images on the screen.
-- [ ] Swap the image with the description on click.
+- [x ] Swap the image with the description on click.
+- [x ] include a like button.
 - [ ] Display the number likes for each item
-- [ ] include a like button.
 - [ ] When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
 - [ ] Update the gallery each time a like button is clicked.